-Featuring ‘lessons’ selected and read by Andrew O’Hagan, Denise Riley, Olivia Sudjic, Ruby Tandoh and many more, and ‘carols’ performed by the experimental vocal ensemble, Shards – with ‘psalms’ sung by Tom Rasmussen.
+Featuring ‘lessons’ selected and read by James Butler, Geoff Dyer, Jem Finer, Xiaolu Guo, Andrew O’Hagan, Tom Rasmussen, Denise Riley, Olivia Sudjic and Ruby Tandoh, and ‘carols’ performed by the experimental vocal ensemble, Shards.

 This is the first of two shows on consecutive nights with different line-ups; you can book tickets for the second here.